Sarah Logan Wister Starr: Community service

-From 1921-41, Wister served as president of the Women’s Medical College of Pennsylvania, where she set up a $300,000 Wister Fund in honor of her parents.
+From 1921-41, Wister served as president of the Woman’s Medical College of Pennsylvania, where she set up a $300,000 Wister Fund in honor of her parents.
 The college used the money to add buildings on the site purchased in 1953 at Falls of Schuylkill.

 She was the president of the Colonial Dames for many years, as well as president of the Women’s Permanent Emergency Association of Germantown, which was founded more than 60 years earlier by her grandmother, and revived during World War II.

 She accepted honorary degrees from Ursinus College in 1933 and the University of Pennsylvania in 1941.

 She was an Associate Trustee of the Board of Libraries at Penn.
-She founded the Zoe Valley Library at Chester, Nova Scotia, where her family had summered since 1874.
+She founded the Zoé Vallé Memorial Library at Chester, Nova Scotia, where her family had summered since 1874.

 She also served as the State Vice-Chairman of the World War I-era National League for Woman's Services, as well as the chairman of the Germantown Branch.
 She raised more than $2 million for the relief of Belgian children.
 She was also chosen the chairman of the Women’s Committee of the Liberty Loan for the Federal Reserve District.

 With Frances Anne Wister and her cousin Anne Wister, she helped produce a magazine called "The Sparrow."
 In June 1917, she led the first loan parade for the Liberty Loan campaign, where several hundred women marched from the Woman’s Club of Germantown to the grounds of the Germantown Academy.
 For the first time, women had charge of booths on the streets where loan subscriptions were received.
 In 1937, she was an emissary of Pennsylvania Tercentenary Commission of Sweden and was later honored there by the King.

 Wister was also a former chairman of the Germantown Branch of the Civic Club, and belonged to the Acron Club, the Print Club, Sedgely Club, Germantown Historical Society, Historical Society of Pennsylvania, The Philadelphia Assembly, Athenaeum Society, Fountain Society and the Society for the Preservation of Landmarks.